joacof98/To-do-list-App-JS-/README.md

-# To-do-list-App-JS-
-To do list in Javascript
+# To do list app
+App to do list.
+Manipulación de DOM y uso de Jquery
+Tuto traversymedia.

+#Epic